 8. Remuneration of members of Authority

-Each member of the Authority shall receive such remuneration by way of salary or fees as the Minister from time to time determines on the recommendation of the Public Service Commissioner 2, and such remuneration shall be payable out of and charged upon the revenue of the Authority.
+Each member of the Authority shall receive such remuneration by way of salary or fees as the Minister from time to time determines on the recommendation of the Minister for Public Sector Management 2, and such remuneration shall be payable out of and charged upon the revenue of the Authority.

 [Section 8 amended by No. 29 of 1987 s.
 8; No. 6 of 1990 s.
 10.]